cheul0518/CS528/Lab1/Task2.md

+### Task2: Spoofing
-### Task2.a Write a spoofing program
+1. Task2.a Write a spoofing program
  - Write your own packet spoofing program.
 Using this program to perform the following tasks.
 You will need to submit this program along with your report

+2. Task2.b Spoof an ICMP Echo Request
+ - Spoof an ICMP echo request packet on behalf of another machine (i.e., using another machine's IP address as its source IP address).
+This packet should be sent to a remote machine on the Internet (the machine must be alive)
+ - I have two virtual machines run at at time.
+Let one VM ping google.com while another VM spoofing ICMP echo requests and replies
+ - The following is the result of spooing ICMP echo requests and replies followed by my spoofing code

 ```c
 /* I'm going to create my ICMP packet, which is type echo-request,
  * and hand it over to the raw sockets API to deliver it to the network